enigmazero-net/SEO/README.md

 ## Usage

 - **`demo_keywords.py`** prompts for a single text block, extracts keywords with RAKE and KeyBERT, and writes the results to text files.
-- **`multi_keywords.py`** allows multiple texts and can optionally use YAKE and BERTopic for extra keywords, plus Selenium scraping of Google SERPs.
-The scraper waits 60 seconds after opening each results page so you can solve any CAPTCHA.
+- **`multi_keywords.py`** allows multiple texts and can optionally use YAKE and BERTopic for extra keywords, plus Playwright scraping of Google SERPs.
+After opening each results page it pauses until you press **Enter**, giving you time to solve any CAPTCHA.
 Results are written to `keyword_alternatives_multi.txt` and `keyword_serp_multi.txt`.

 Both scripts print instructions interactively when run.